 The main goal of this course is to provide students with practical skills to apply Bayesian methods to a specific problem.
 Therefore, it should be of particular interest to students planning on writing a Master's thesis or preparing for a PhD programme.

-Have a grasp of simulation methods, understand their principle and how they can be used to make inference.
+Account for the principles of simulation methods and how they can be used to make inference.

 Recent research articles on selected topics will be introduced and studied during the course.
 They will be made available on the course website.